 The result of illegal dumping affects the other service sectors, as the illegally dumped waste blocks up storm water drains/manholes, which in turn results in damages to road infrastructure as water builds up at low points and causes flooding.
-The existing vehicle fleet managing waste of the municipality is satisfactory except for the vehicle used for the clearing of illegal waste which is old and has high maintenance costs.
 There is a need for law enforcement with regards to the illegal dumping and enforcement of bylaws.
 With the assistance of EPWP and CWP, illegal dumps are cleaned once a week.